 “He listens to you,” Sir John whispered more to himself than to her.
 Then he shook himself and flashed her a wide smile.
-“Oh, Brìghde.
+“Oh, Bridget.
 I am so glad you came here.”

 “If you keep saying that, my head will grow so big I cannot get through the portcullis.
 How did things manage whilst we were gone?”

 He waved a hand and said airily, “I don’t know.
-I napped, read, ate, drank all the wine I could hold, swived a maidservant or three, and thoroughly enjoyed myself.
+I napped, read, ate, drank all the wine I could hold, and thoroughly enjoyed myself.
 I was even able to go outside with help from a manservant.”

 Brìghde grinned.
 “That makes me happy.
 I was afraid I had made you so angry with me you would no longer be my friend.”

 He tsk’d.
 “Oh, my dear.
 I will never not be your friend and advocate.”